What are eye drops used for?

 Keep in mind that many of these preservative-free eye drops may only be used for a few weeks after the bottle is opened— it is important to follow the directions on the bottle.

 In addition, many eye drops come in two forms, single use preservative free vials or multi-use bottles, with or without preservatives.
 There are advantages and disadvantages to both.
-Ask your eye doctor what he recommends for your individual needs.
+Ask an eye doctor what he recommends for your individual needs.

 Eye drops for glaucoma